WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10137-Whats-new-in-SwiftData.md

 ### Reveal history with SwiftData

 * Track inserted, updated, and deleted models
-* Opt in to preserve values on deletion
+* Opt in to preserve values on deletion with the `#Preserve` macro.
+    * **Tombstone values** for deleted models.
 * Works with custom data stores
+* Useful for auditing and processing changes.

 Learn more in the session: "Track model changes with SwiftData history"

 ## Tailor a container

 It is now possible to create custom data stores for SwiftData:

+* Using custom storage formats (JSON archival, cloud storage, etc.)
+* Integration with actual SwiftData API...
+* ... but with incremental adoption of SwiftData full feature set.

+You can also customize the Model Container:

+* In-memory vs on-disk storage options.
+* Manage data storage & retrieval from the Data Store.
+* Define custom storage URL for the Store.
+* Enable/disable: auto-save, undo/redo, etc.

 ```swift
 import SwiftUI